izaaklauer/impulse/README.md

 # impulse

 A proof-of-concept FAAS runtime, built on runc.
-Exposes an API for starting and monitoring "chambers", which are lightweight containers that contain client functions that are bound to a port.
+Exposes an API for starting and monitoring "chambers", which are lightweight containers that contain client functions and a platform function wrapper that binds to a port.

 Users of impulse can make API calls to schedule functions, which are at runtime bound to a baseimage, given a port allocation, started, and monitored.
 Users can list all chambers running and query